kammitama5/kammitama5.github.io/_posts/2022-06-04-Saturday-June-6th.md

 the Tenderloin on a mattress, and walked around the city drawing on sketchpads.
 We learned so much and had so much fun and I feel grateful for the opportunity to explore this summer, too!
 The last time I was here for a summer was more than a decade ago!
 It has changed
 SO much back then.
 I giggled remembering how back then, the train I was on, the only one I knew to take back to my friend's house, where I was staying, suddenly turned into an express train.
-I had gotten directions by writing on a piece of paper and only had a Sprint flip-phone back then
+I had gotten very specific directions by writing on a piece of paper and only had a Sprint flip-phone back then
 (and there was definitely no wifi in the Subway back then!).
 I burst into tears in the middle of the subway station, as I was by myself, as we (the passengers) all shuffled over to try to figure out where we had to go, and a gentleman looked at me and said "excuse me, miss.
 Why are you crying?" (he looked annoyed at my open display of weakness in the city lol, but I realized that he was really sympathetic) and I told him I was lost and he helped